 A multivitamin with less Iron content is a good idea to have post workout, as most vitamins and minerals help in faster recovery of muscles.
-Do not have specific iron supplement after workout as hepcidin levels are high which cause blocking effect to iron absorption in the body.
+Do not have specific iron supplements after workout as hepcidin levels are high which cause blocking effects to iron absorption in the body.

 Effects of having a calcium supplement post workout is still not clear, studies are going on.

 Diet For Muscle Gain

 Diet for muscle building refers to adequacy of all macro and micro nutrients as well as ample water intake.
 It’s a big misconception that all what is required for building muscles is protein.

 The first and foremost point of concern is calorie intake.

 Calorie requirement of a person is calculated on the basis of his/her Ideal Body Weight.
 It may be 20 Kcal per kilogram of Ideal Body Weight (or even less), for people trying to lose weight.
 Whereas, it may be 30-40 Kcal per kilogram of Ideal Body Weight (or even more) for people trying to gain weight or muscles.

 Hence, calorie requirement varies from person to person; for different age groups, for men and women, according to the goals etc. It cannot be the same for everyone trying to build muscles, or gain or lose weight.

 All foods provide calories to the body by means of proteins, carbohydrates and fats.
 One needs to have calorie dense foods in post workout meals.
 Some foods have an excess of proteins, some have more fats and some have excessive carbohydrates.